40th Goya Awards: Background

 On 21 October 2025, the Spanish Film Academy presented the 15 submissions (down from 17 in 2025) for the Goya Award for Best Ibero-American Film:

 Under the Flags, the Sun (Paraguay), Banzo (Portugal), Belén (Argentina), Quadrilateral (Peru), El extraordinario viaje del dragón (Venezuela), The Mysterious Gaze of the Flamingo (Chile), La piel del agua (Costa Rica), La Virginia de los bolivianos (Bolivia), Los ahogados (Ecuador), Manas (Brazil), We Shall Not Be Moved (Mexico), A Poet (Colombia), Dogs (Uruguay), Beloved Tropic (Panama), and Sugar Island (Dominican Republic).

 On 28 October 2025, Méndez-Leite announced Luis Tosar and Rigoberta Bandini as the gala hosts.

+On 2 December 2025, the Spanish Film Academy presented the 18 submissions for the Goya Award for Best European Film:

+Hollywoodgate and September 5 (Germany), Arco and A Simple Accident (France); The Love That Remains and The Mountain (Iceland); The Boy with Pink Pants and Naples to New York (Italy); Poison and Slocum et moi (Luxembourg), I Only Rest in the Storm and On Falling (Portugal), Young Mothers (Belgium), Fiume o morte!
+(Croatia), The Girl with the Needle (Denmark), Sentimental Value (Norway), Conclave (United Kingdom), and Late Shift (Switzerland).

+The nominations were read by Toni Acosta and Arturo Valls from the academy headquarters on 13 January 2026.

+Musical performances by Belén Aguilera, Bad Gyal, Dani Fernández, La Casa Azul, Ana Mena, Alba Molina, and Ángeles Toledano as well as by the co-host Rigoberta Bandini were announced ahead of the ceremony.

+The linear television broadcast on La 1 commanded 2,396,000 viewers (26% audience share).